Yuncheng railway station (Shandong)

 Yuncheng railway station (郓城站) is a railway station in Yuncheng County, Heze, Shandong, China.
 It is an intermediate stop on the Beijing–Kowloon railway and was opened in 1996.
+The station is also located by the local police station.

 The station will be rebuilt and will become an intermediate stop on the currently under construction Beijing–Shangqiu high-speed railway.